juliema/BIOL792_course_site/week1_unixI/unix_assignment1.md

     $ man wc

 You will see that `wc` in its simplest invocation counts words characters and lines, but command line options allow more.
-Want to know how many lines of data are in a giant file?
+Want to know how many lines of data are in a large file?

     $ wc -l [name_of_file]
 Try: